 Winter: 11 a.m. - 5 p.m.

-Access services for guided tours including sign language interpretation and tactile tours with verbal description are available by request.
-Please visit the Tours page and use the online contact form (indicate tactile tour or sign-language interpreter in the message field) or call 202-633-3056 to request accessibility services.
+Access services for guided tours, including sign language interpretation, hearing assistance devices and tactile tours with verbal description, are available by request.
+Please visit the Tours page and use the online contact form (indicate tactile tour, hearing assistance device or sign-language interpreter in the message field) or call 202-633-3056 to request accessibility services.

 Social narratives are resource guides for individuals with cognitive disabilities and are useful as pre-visit guides to animal areas within the park.
 The social narratives highlight what visitors may encounter while touring the Smithsonian's National Zoo.
 In addition to showcasing animals in the collection, these guides also provide information on quiet areas, educational demonstrations, hands-on activities and artistic works.
 To view and download the Zoo's social narratives, click here.